Servideska/HPC/doc.zih.tu-dresden.de/docs/access/jupyterhub_for_teaching.md

 {: align="center"}

-To create a shareable link, we recommend to use [URL encoding](https://en.wikipedia.org/wiki/Percent-encoding) instead plain text for the link in order to avoid defect links.
+To create a shareable link, we recommend to use [URL encoding](https://en.wikipedia.org/wiki/Percent-encoding) instead of plain text for the link in order to avoid defective links.
 The [nbgitpuller link generator](https://jupyterhub.github.io/nbgitpuller/link?hub=https://taurus.hrsk.tu-dresden.de/jupyter/) supports you in generating valid links for sharing.